taybro23/Read-It-MS3/README.md

 For the colour scheme for my site, I mainly used the Materialize colour chart.
 I wanted my site to be green as I personally like the colour.
 Here is a list of colours used for my site;
 -	Mintcream – Mintcream is used as the background colour of the site.
 I didn’t want a plain white background, but I also didn’t want a bright colour so this colour was perfect.
-It works well with all the other colours I have used, and provided a subtle green shade across the site.
+It works well with all the other colours I have used, and provides a subtle green shade across the site.
 -	#000000/Black – Black is used as a text colour when the background colour is white or a light shade of green.
 -	#ffffff/White – White is mostly used as the text colour when the background is a shade of green.
 It is also used as the background colour of the cards on my site.
 -	#00e676 – This is the main colour of my site, which when written in my html code as a class, is written as ‘green accent-4’.
 I wanted to use a bright green, but I didn’t want it to be too bright and appear neon as this would turn users away from the site.
 This is mainly used for the nav bar, footer, flash messages and all standard button colours.